cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 * "prd/ta"
 	* Order fields by their source table name and field name.
 Dependent child key fields have the link tables itseld as table name

-# Open concepts
-There are some concepts open to be defined later.
-These will result in some upcoming syntax elements:

-## Hash assembly rules

-**"lnk" specific properties/ link_key_assemble_rule** (drafted option, default: “p/p-r/p-d/ea”)
-<br>Defines the rule, how to order the businesskeys for the link key concatenatenation.
-See section "Hash concat order rule declaration"  for detailed specification

-**"lnk" specific properties/link_key_explicit_content_order[]**
-(optional, must contain all relevant columns of parents and link
-<br>Specifies directly the order of businesskeys and dependent child key columns for hashing.
-Disables a link_key_assemble_rule

-**content_enddate_columns[]**
-(optional)
-<br>List of column  pairs, where an addtional enddate processing should be applied (might be interesting, when modification dates of the source are relevant for queries)

-## Deletion Detection
-Deletion detection can be implemented in multiple ways.
-DVPD will support declaratoin for some basic methods by using the following properties in the deletion_detection object.

-**"sat" specific properties/deletion_detection_rules[]**
-(optional)
-<br>Defines rulsets for a full data or partial data deletetion detection

-→ deletion_detection_rules

-### deletion_detection
-subelement of root

-**phase**
-(mandatory)
-<br>Declares the pipeline phase, the deletion detection will be applied.
-All other attributes depend on the phase (check out “phase definition for pipelines” in the concept)
-* “fetch” for the fetch phase
-*  “load” for the load phase

-### “Fetch” phase properties

-Properties for the deletion detection in the fetch phase depend highly on the source interface and implementation of the fetching module.
-The following properties are only suggestions

-**satellite_tables[]**
-(must be declared in the model)
-<br>Name of the satellite tables, where the deletion detection will be applied for

-**key_fields[]**
-(must be declared in fields[].
-The fields must be mapped to businesskeys of a parent of the satellites)
-<br>Names of the fields, used to retrieve the list of still available keys in the source.
-The modell mapping provides the necessary join relation to the satellite tables for determening the currently valid values in the vault.

-### “load” phase properties

-When the deletion detection is applied during the load phase, the followin properies must/may be set

-**deletion_rules[]**
-(mandatory)
-<br>List of deletion rules, in case different satellites need different approaches.
-Order of the the rules in this array must be obeyed.

-→ “load” deletion_rules[]

-### “load” deletion_rules[]

-**rule_comment**
-(optional)
-<br>Name or short description of the rule.
-Enables more readable logging of exection progress and errors.
-<br>*“All satellites of customer”*

-**satellites_to_delete[]**
-(mandatory,only declared satellite table names allowed)
-<br>List of satellite table names, on wich to apply the deletion detection rule.
-The satellites must share the same parent
-<br>“rsfdl_cusmomer_p1_sat”,”rsfdl_customer_p2_sat”

-**partitioning_columns[]**
-(optional,only declared field names are allowed)
-<br>List of Columns (and therefore vault columns), that define the range of data where stage has a complete set of rows (this can be content or even table keys).
-Only active satellite rows that are related to the staged values in these fields, will be checked for deletion.
-If this property is not set, a complete dataset is assumed to be in the stage table.
-<br>*“market_id”*

-**join_path[]**
-(optional,must contain all tables need to be joined to reach the partitioning columns)
-<br>Describes the join path in the model to get from the tables to delete to the tables with partitioning fields.
-The path begins with the parent table of all listed satellites to delete.
-The path must not branch except when adding satellites to provide partitioning columns or restrict the validity of links.
-The path can skip unnecessary tables (e.g. hubs, of which no businesskey is partition criteria).

-Example:

-    Model: contract_p1_sat + contract_p2_sat -> contract_hub(contId)
-				<-customer_contract_lnk/esat->
-				customer_hub(country,custId)

-	satellite_tables: \[contract_p1_sat,contract_p2_sat]

-	partitioning_fields: \[country]

-	join_path: \[customer_contract_lnk,customer_contract_esat,customer_hub]

-	This will delete all acitve rows from contract_from_customer_p1_sat and contract_from_customer_p2_sat where the country of the customer is in stage but not the contId
-	(=Hub key of satellite = second hub key in link)

-**active_keys_of_partition_sql**
-(optional, used for cases, that can't be described by partitioning_fields and joins_path, only appliable for a single sattellite to delete)
-<br> To solve more complex scenarios for deletion detection, a Select statement can be provided, that determines all active keys of a satellite for a specific partition.
-The engine will only compare the given set with the staged data and insert deletion records accordingly .
-(If by ELT or ETL depends on the engine)
-"join_path" and "partitioning_columns" must be empty.